cloudmaven/documentation/pages/aws/aws_hipaa.md

   - Rename **K2** as **K_Bastion** and describe where it lives on **L**, add to Risk
     - It may make sense to describe chain of custody of **KBastion**
   - J needs to give K a pem file and an ip address: To get to **B** plus creds to the **Sprivate** from the bastion
-    - Risk kilroy: This makes **B** a single point of failure if the private EC2 keys are left on the Bastion: It gets compromised, game over
+    - Risk: This makes **B** a single point of failure if the private EC2 keys are left on the Bastion: It gets compromised, game over
     - Password-protected is a way forward
   - Scale up to her group: Giving everyone the same login is not really an option
 - Free up and assign **B** an Elastic IP address that will persist